wearvr/pimax-vr-unity-sdk-instructions/README.md

 * Unity3D version 5.6 and above are supported.

 A Pimax head mounted display:
-* These guides assume the developer is working with a Pimax 8k device.
+* These guides assume the developer is working with a Pimax 5k/8k device.
 Other headsets may have specific requirements, but should be similar to develop for unless noted otherwise.

 A Pimax compatible base station and controller set:
 * Until PiMax release and distribute their own base stations and controllers, which are currently under development, using base stations and controllers designed for the HTC Vive are recommended.
-Currently the PiMax SDK is compatible with HTC Vive Controllers, and Versions 1 and 2 of their base stations.
+Currently the Pimax SDK is compatible with HTC Vive Controllers, and Versions 1 and 2 of their base stations.

 A Pimax SDK compatible with your device and Unity version:
 > TODO: Update the website to include the latest SDK